threefoldtech/threefold_connect/README.md

 #### Planetary network

 It is possible to have a a planetary network IPv6 address.
-Here you can enable the planety network connection and your phone will automatically be connected to the p2p network.
+Here you can enable the planetary network connection and your phone will automatically be connected to the p2p network.

 #### Identity